ConnieZhou5/ByteCoin/README.md

 # ByteCoin
-<h3>a Bitcoin price reporter
+a Bitcoin price reporter
-<h3>The app will give you the latest Bitcoin prices in all the popular, traded currencies, so you can track how well your Bitcoin investments are doing on the go.
+The app will give you the latest Bitcoin prices in all the popular, traded currencies, so you can track how well your Bitcoin investments are doing on the go.

 <h3>